 Disclaimer: The resources below are not actively monitored or controlled by the Office of Assemblymember Evan Low.
 The State Assembly is not responsible for their content and their inclusion here does not imply an endorsement.
 As always, please refer to state and local governments for the most up-to-date information from public health experts.

 Asian Americans Advancing Justice and other legal nonprofits are offering multilingual EDD form assistance.
 Help is available in Tagalog, Ilocano, Cebuano, Cantonese, Mandarin, Korean, and Spanish.
 Their hotline is open from 9 AM to 9 PM daily.
 Call (415) 484-2209 for more information.

 Facebook has launched a coronavirus information center where users can find people from your area requesting help and people offering help.
 As with any online social media network, fact check the information you read from unverified sources and be safe when interacting with strangers.

 Heart of the Valley, Services for Seniors is serving seniors aged 65 and over through their "friendly caller" program.
 Each week, seniors participating in the program receive a call from a volunteer who checks on them.
 To learn more about the program call (408) 241-1571.

-To apply for this relief, undocumented folks living in Santa Clara County should contact Catholic Charities of California at www.catholiccharitiesscc.org/ or call (415) 324-1011.
+For additional information, contact Catholic Charities of California at www.catholiccharitiesscc.org/ or call (415) 324-1011.

 Learn more about COVID-19 Disaster Relief Assistance for Immigrants at this link.

-Grantmakers Concerned with Immigrants and Refugees (GCIR) has committed to raising $50 million to support direct financial assistance to families of undocumented immigrants through the California Immigrant Resilience Fund.
+Grantmakers Concerned with Immigrants and Refugees (GCIR) committed to raising $50 million to support direct financial assistance to families of undocumented immigrants through the California Immigrant Resilience Fund.
 Those interested in supporting this fund can donate at www.immigrantfundCA.org.

 Health Insurance & Medical Expenses